ksator/EVPN_DCI_automation/README.md

 [![Build Status](https://travis-ci.org/ksator/EVPN_DCI_automation.svg?branch=master)](https://travis-ci.org/ksator/EVPN_DCI_automation)

 ### What to find in this repo:
-Network automation content for an EVPN DCI demo:
-- On network devices running Junos (QFX5000 and QFX10000).
+Network automation content (Ansible, Jinja, YAML, Python) for an DCI (EVPN) demo with network devices running Junos (QFX5000 and QFX10000) in 2 differents DC.
-- Using Ansible, Jinja, YAML, Python.

-This automation content is not to build the setup (build phase).
 The setup is already up and running.
+This automation content is not used to build the setup (build phase).
 This automation content is used to update the existing setup (i.e run phase) adding/removing/replacing/auditing vlans to the DCI configuration.

 ### Repo structure
 - ansible playbooks are **pb.xxx.yml** files at the root of the repository.